abhishekchauhan15/documents/readme.md

    # Document RAG System

-   A robust Retrieval-Augmented Generation (RAG) system for document processing and querying using LlamaIndex, Weaviate, and Ollama.
+   A robust Retrieval-Augmented Generation (RAG) system for document processing and querying using  Weaviate, and Ollama.

    ## System Architecture